The New Video of One of the Scariest Places on Earth

 Earlier this week, researchers published the first images of the place where this behemoth glacier, which is both one of the world’s largest and most vulnerable, sits on the deep seafloor and bleeds water into the ocean.
 In other words, they have made a film of sea-level rise in progress, showing ice from the land becoming water in the ocean.

 But this may understate the importance of these visuals.
-Thwaites is one of a handful glaciers in the world that could really matter in our lifetimes: If it collapses, it could do so rapidly, cataclysmically spiking global sea levels over the next few decades.
+Thwaites is one of a handful of glaciers in the world that could really matter in our lifetime: If it collapses, it could do so rapidly, cataclysmically spiking global sea levels during the next few decades.
 The question of whether it will collapse depends almost entirely on its grounding line and the processes shown in this video.

 One of the scientists who drove Icefin, the submersible robot that actually took the video, told me that it felt like a “walking on the moon” moment for glaciology.
-But it struck me as more like the first photo of a blackhole published last year—the picture’s a little dusty and shadowy, sure, but it shows something ancient, mysterious, and capable of tremendous destruction.
+But it struck me as more like the first photo of a black hole, published last year—the picture’s a little dusty and shadowy, sure, but it shows something ancient, mysterious, and capable of tremendous destruction.
 The difference is that this shadowy place is not safely far away in space, but only 10,000 miles or so from where you’re sitting right now.

 Here’s the video:

 The above footage debuted in a brief BBC report, which didn’t say much about what was actually happening in the video.
-So here’s a brief guide: What you’re looking at in this video is warm ocean water working its way under Thwaites Glacier.
+So here’s a brief guide: What you’re looking at is warm ocean water working its way under Thwaites Glacier.
 The icy “ceiling” in the video is the bottom of the glacier’s ice shelf, the part of the glacier that floats in the water rather than sits on the seafloor.
 It’s more than 1,900 feet thick, and almost everything attached to the bottom of it was, only a few hours earlier, pressed into the Antarctic bedrock.

 “The glacier is moving [several] meters a day, so that material we’re seeing at the grounding zone is brand new and is just exposed to the ocean,” Britney Schmidt, a glaciologist at the Georgia Institute of Technology, told me.
 She spoke by phone from McMurdo Station, the small American research base on the coast of Antarctica.